 Instructions

-• Add the Brussels sprouts to a 6-quart slow cooker.
-Add the lemon juice, olive oil, garlic, and salt, tossing to combine.
+• Add the Brussels sprouts to a 6-quart slow cooker, along with the oil, salt, and broth, tossing to combine.

-• Cover and cook on high for 1 to 1 ½ hours on high for 2 to 2 ½ hours on low, or until the Brussels sprouts are just tender but still slightly underdone.
+• Cover and cook on high for 1.5-5 hours or 2.5-6 hours on low, or until the Brussels sprouts are just tender but still just tender, quickly uncovering to stir once or twice after the first hour.
+See notes, below, for more on cook times.

-• Stir in the butter, parmesan, and pepper.
+• When the Brussels sprouts are tender, carefully drain the cooking liquid, then stir in the butter, garlic, lemon juice, parmesan cheese, and pepper.
 Cover and cook for an additional 15-30 minutes on high or until the cheese is melted.
 Serve warm.

 Notes